Seagull-Project-PHP-Framework/seagullframework-website/docs/Howto/WorkingWithCliOrHttpRequests.md

 	$ php seagull/www/index.php --moduleName=foo --managerName=bar --action=myAction

 Arbitrary arguments must be in the form of name =\> value pairs.
-The value being preceeded by '--' and the value should follow '='.
+The value being preceded by '--' and the value should follow '='.

 Example